 - Do not mail prescription medication

-A special note for Florence students with ADD/ADHD: Medications used to treat ADHD (Ritalin, Adderall, and Concerta) are illegal in Italy.
-This means that they cannot be purchased in Italy.
+A special note for Florence students with ADD/ADHD: Medications used to treat ADHD (Ritalin, Adderall, and Concerta) cannot be purchased or prescribed in Italy.
 If you use one of these medications, you must bring enough with you for the whole semester.

 Accommodations for Medical and Health Requirements